Minimum breaking strength

 The ratings are normally only for equipment that is being used correctly, such as the gate being closed on a carabiner, and the load only pulling in the correct direction.
 However, with carabiners, there will be separate MBS ratings for a incorrect usage as well.
 With some devices that can legitimately be used in numerous different configurations, such as rigging plates used for climbing (not caving), the MBS will typically apply to the weakest configuration.
 With ropes, the MBS is almost always specified for a rope without any knots in it.
 With some devices, such as belay devices and ascenders, the MBS is largely meaningless, since the devices may intentionally slip down the rope, or unintentionally damage the rope, at loads much lower than they would break at.
 As a result, these devices might only supply a working load limit.

-It is worth noting that if an aluminium product (such as a carabiner) is loaded at nearly its MBS, then unloaded, and loaded again, it might break at lower than its stated MBS.
+It is worth noting that if a metal product (such as a carabiner) is loaded at nearly its MBS, then unloaded, and loaded again, it might break at lower than its stated MBS.
 The more times it is loaded at very high loads, the weaker it becomes.
 An aluminium carabiner with its MBS rated as 22 kN, might actually break at 30 kN if loaded just once.
 However, if it is loaded several times at 20 kN, it might eventually break at 20 kN, rather than 22kN or 30 kN.
-This effect does not happen with steel.
+This effect is known material fatigue.

 All of these ratings are only valid for items that are new.
 Over time, abrasion, corrosion and material fatigue will reduce the strength.